digitalbricklayer/techteapotcom/content/posts/accessing-raw-data-in-intellipool-network-monitor.md

 <strong>In the Customized reports section click New customized report</strong>

 Type in a name for the new report.
-For this example Iâ€™ve used the name, Raw Values Report.
+For this example I've used the name, Raw Values Report.

 <strong>Click Save</strong>